pangeo-data/pangeo-eosc/EGI.md

-After you have successfully registered the Pangeo service in the [EGI Federation Registry](https://aai.egi.eu/federation) and the Kubernetes cluster is deployed, blow is the `values.yaml` that you need to deploy a Daskhub with Check-In authentication.
+After you have successfully registered the Pangeo service in the [EGI Federation Registry](https://aai.egi.eu/federation) and the Kubernetes cluster is deployed, below is the `values.yaml` that you need to deploy a Daskhub with Check-In authentication.

 You'll need to replace some values in there: